Sahak1998/nest-test/README.md

 # seed
 $ npm run seed

-so you will have one admin user
+so you will have one admin favorites

-to login with admin user
+to login with admin favorites
 email : admin@admin.com
 password : admin

-to register simple user , use register endpoint
+to register simple favorites , use register endpoint

-For test I have attached postman collection  with project called nest-task.json please import it in postman you will have all requests with sample body's to test and work with
+For test I have attached postman collection  with project called nest-last.json please import it in postman you will have all requests with sample body's to test and work with
 ```